 The College will accept a maximum of 24 quarter credits of approved courses by correspondence toward a degree.
 Correspondence work may not apply on a major unless approved by the chairman of the department concerned.
-Students must obtain approval from the Academic Standards Committee to carry correspondence work while in college, and correspondence work taken while attending college will be counted as a part of the student's study load.
+Students must obtain approval from their major adviser and their department chairman in order to carry correspondence work while in college.
 Seniors who have unfinished correspondence work will not be listed as prospective graduates until such work is completed.
+Note: Correspondence deadline for June graduates is May 15; for August graduates, July 15.
 Correspondence work will not meet upper division requirements, nor can a student who has failed a course make this up by correspondence study.

-Under certain conditions, students whose scholarship has fallen too low for continuation in the degree program may be readmitted after having completed approved courses by correspondence and earned satisfactory grades.
+Under certain conditions, students whose scholarship has fallen too low for continuation in the degree program may be readmitted after having completed and having earned satisfactory grades in approved correspondence courses.